-How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify
+How to Set Up Microsoft Ads (Bing) Dynamic Remarketing on Shopify

-Let’s set up Microsoft Dynamic Remarketing set by step.
+Let’s set up Microsoft Dynamic Remarketing step-by-step.

 Create a Dynamic Remarketing Audience in Microsoft Ads Account

-The first step — create your dynamic remarketing audience in the audience section on your Microsoft Ads account.
-To do this, follow the “Audience” menu and find the Create audience button.
+The first step is to create a dynamic remarketing audience in the audience section in your Microsoft Ads account.
+Go to the “Audience” menu and find the “Create audience” button.

 Select one of the 5 available dynamic audience types: